wsaunders1014/calculate_from_chat/readme.md

 There are additional keywords: all - adds all damage rolls to calculation.
 So if your weapon does 1d10 Slashing and has a 1d6 other formula, it will include both rolls. any - adds rolls from any source.
 Mostly useful for GM so you don't have to select a token first.
+AC:N - Checks the rolls against an AC number and excludes it if it doesn't match.
+-N/+N - Adds or subracts a number from the total.

 Examples:

 /calc 3 all - Will calculate all damage rolls in last 3 cards from actor.

 /calc 30s any - Will calculate rolls from any actor or roll in the last 30 seconds.

+/calc 2 AC:14 - Calculates your last two attack rolls that were equal to or greater than 14.

+/calc 4 -5 - Calculates last 4 rolls and then subtracts 5.